Bembridge Lifeboat Station: 1922–1939: improvements

-In 1939, the boathouse was enlarged to accommodate a new twin-screw motor lifeboat, the Jesse Lumb (ON 822).
+In 1939, the boathouse was enlarged to accommodate a new 46-foot Watson-class twin-screw motor lifeboat, the Jesse Lumb (ON 822).
 She was funded by a legacy and christened by the Bishop of Salisbury, Neville Lovett, on 21 July 1939.

 On 29 January 1940 there was a blizzard with heavy seas in the English Channel.
 The Jesse Lumb put out to sea at 5:20 pm in response to a distress call.
 She searched Man's Fort just off Selsey, then was redirected to search between Ryde and Seaview on the Isle of Wight.
 Finding no vessels in distress, she was redirected to Chichester Bar outside Chichester Harbour, where she finally located HMT Kingston Cairngorm, which was flooding quickly.
 After several approaches, the Jesse Lumb retrieved all 21 of her crew safely.
 Coxswain Harry James Gawn was awarded the RNLI Bronze Medal.

-The station's lifeboats continued to serve during World War II.
-On 8 August 1941, Jesse Lumb was launched to search for an aircraft reported to be down 10 miles south of Bembridge station.
-After a fruitless search for the aircraft, the lifeboat came across Royal Air Force Marine Branch high speed launch HSL 116 disabled and flying a distress signal.
+The Bembridge lifeboats continued to serve during World War II.
+On 8 August 1941, Jesse Lumb was launched to search for an aircraft reported to be down 10 mi south of Bembridge station.
+After a fruitless search for the aircraft, the lifeboat came across Royal Air Force Marine Branch high speed launch HSL 116, disabled and flying a distress signal.
 She had been attacked by German aircraft while on patrol.
-One crewman had been killed, another severely wounded, and the launch's propeller was fouled.
+One crewman had been killed, another severely wounded, and her propeller was fouled.
 The Jesse Lumb took the vessel under tow and brought her safely in to Portsmouth.

-1964–1994: boathouse enlargements
+1964 onwards

-In 1964 the RNLI established an inshore lifeboat service at Bembridge, utilising the 1867 boathouse to house the D-class ILB.
+In 1964 the RNLI established an Inshore lifeboat service at Bembridge, utilising the 1867 boathouse to house the D-class ILB.
 In 1970, Jesse Lumb was withdrawn to the relief fleet.
-The boathouse was enlarged to accommodate a new lifeboat, the Jack Shayler and the Lees (ON 1009) which served on station from 1970 until 1978.
+The main boathouse was enlarged to accommodate a new lifeboat, the Jack Shayler and the Lees (ON 1009) which served on station from 1970 until 1978.

 In 1987 the station was allocated a new lifeboat, Max Aitken III (ON 1126), and the boathouse was again altered to accommodate the bigger boat.
 She was on the station from 1987 until 2010.
 In 1989 work was done on the slipway to extend the toe, and in 1994 major repairs were made to the slipway.